camaraproject/Commonalities/documentation/API-linting-Implementation-Guideline.md

-# CAMARA OpenAPI Linting Rules Implementaion Guideline [ How to integrate the rules into CAMARA repository ]
+# CAMARA OpenAPI Linting Rules Implementation Guideline [ How to integrate the rules into CAMARA repository ]

 ## Introduction

-This guide provides instructions how to implement linting rules for the CAMARA APIs using two methods: **[GitHub Actions](API-linting-Implementation-Guideline.md#github-actions-integration)** and **[local deployment](API-linting-Implementation-Guideline.md#github-actions-integration)**, both methods use [Spectral tool](https://docs.stoplight.io/docs/spectral/674b27b261c3c-overview).
+This guide provides instructions on how to implement linting rules for the CAMARA APIs using two methods: **[GitHub Actions](API-linting-Implementation-Guideline.md#github-actions-integration)** and **[local deployment](API-linting-Implementation-Guideline.md#github-actions-integration)**, both methods use [Spectral tool](https://docs.stoplight.io/docs/spectral/674b27b261c3c-overview).
 All needed files are stored in [artifacts subfolder](https://github.com/camaraproject/Commonalities/tree/API-linting-Implementation-Guideline/artifacts/linting_rules).

 The target method is linting rules integration with CAMARA API subproject repositories using GitHub Actions.